 - Family history of PH

 Although it is a relatively uncommon disease, it is important to make an early and accurate diagnosis.
-If untreated, this condition can lead to right heart failure and increased risk of death.
+If untreated, PH can lead to right heart failure and increased risk of death.

 To learn more about pulmonary hypertension or to schedule an appointment with a pulmonary hypertension specialist, call 412-648-6161, or toll-free at 1-877-PH4-UPMC, or email PHprogram@upmc.edu.